LiamD88/milestone-project-1-eminem/TESTING.md

 3. As a rap music enthusiast this seems like a nicely designed page with easy access to what I want.
 I can check out some of the Eminem songs I might not have heard yet and I like these tours       photos its good to see this rapper is still out there touring.
 The discography section is excellent I don't have all of these albums, I'll be sure to check them out.

-    * The home page is designed to be asthetically pleasing on the eye for this user and he can click on the easily visible tour page and enjoy the photos that are in a carousels at the top    of the page.
+    * The home page is designed to be aesthetically pleasing on the eye for this user and he can click on the easily visible tour page and enjoy the photos that are in carousels at the top of the page.
-    * On the music page discography is easily clicked through at the top of the page and contains album covers with the name listed so they can look up the album with ease.
+    * On the music page discography is easily clicked through at the top of the page and contains album covers with the names listed so they can look up the album with ease.

 4. As a hip hop fan who enjoys going to rap concerts my google search brought me to the upcoming tour dates.
-I will definetely fill in the pre sale ticket form as I want to get these tickets.
+I will definitely fill in the pre sale ticket form as I want to get these tickets.
 Also very nice that they have a competition page to win tickets, maybe I won't even have to pay for my mine!

     * The tour page is visible on the navigation bar.
-There is form that is clearly visible on the bottom half of the screen to fill in to receive access to presale tickets.
+There is form that is clearly visible on the bottom half of the screen to fill in to receive access to pre sale tickets.
-    * The competition page is one most people could click on and this user will be happy to fill in the form easily visible to enter a competition for tickets to a concert, the reason they where on the page originally.
+    * The competition page is one most people could click on and this user will be happy to fill in the form easily visible to enter a competition for tickets to a concert, the reason they were on the page originally.

 5. As a general music fan I like the minimal design of this website it is really easy to navigate around.
 I can find the music on one page, the huge autobiography gives me an insight into the       artist, and I like these tour photos, there is a quite a few so this should keep me engaged.
 Seems to be a competition for tickets, I might as well apply because who wouldn't want to win free    tickets to see Eminem.

-    * The navigation bar is visible for this user to browse the different webpages to find something they like.
+    * The navigation bar is visible for this user to browse the different web pages to find something they like.
     * The forms are easily filled in for competition.
     * Carousels are quite interactive and easy to use.